MONITOR CALIBRATION

 The short answer for most Windows PC and Apple Mac users still seems to be:

-a) These days I am setting 2.2 and NATIVE white point because on my 30" Apple Cinema displays, Native white point gives me a warmer skin tone.
+a) These days I am setting 2.2 and NATIVE white point because on my 30" Apple Cinema displays, Native white point gives me a slightly warmer skin tone versus a cooler bluish tone.

-If you have one of the high-gamut or glossy screens, or super critical standards, I've read that the X-Rite ColorMunki (review) is the best profiling package, though it is pricey compared to the Spyder and eye-one.
+If you have one of the wide-gamut or glossy screens that are less compatible with older colorimeters, I've read that the X-Rite ColorMunki is also a great profiling package, though it is pricey compared to the Spyder and eye-one, I recall it also profiles printing papers.

 PDI Graphic

-1) DOWNLOAD THE PDI reference images — now with ProPhoto RGB targets!.
+1) DOWNLOAD THE PDI reference images — now with ProPhoto RGB and Whacked RGB targets!.

 2) Open the Adobe RGB version in Photoshop (use embedded profile).